IAMLEGENDZ/archphone/README.md

 # ArchPhone

+A project what aims to get GNOME Shell, Arch Linux and Wayland working on Android tablets/phones natively (no chroot)

-Current status: Researching
+Current status: _Researching_

 Updates: Arch Linux ran on Nexus 7, now it's time to create same MultiROM package for Nexus 5

-A project what aims to get GNOME Shell, Arch Linux and Wayland working on Android tablets/phones natively (no chroot)

 # Why?
 There is Ubuntu Touch already!
 Actually, Ubuntu Touch gave me an idea for this.